Structure Formation in the Early Universe: Why the Standard Equation is inadequate to study Density Perturbations

+which does not contain the gauge mode.
+The particular solution of equation~(\ref{eq:delta-standard-genrel}) is a solution of the homogeneous equation~(\ref{eq:delta-rad}) since~$\vartheta_\een$ is part of equation~(\ref{eq:delta-rad}).
+Hence the differences in appearance between~(\ref{eq:delta-rad}) and~(\ref{eq:delta-standard-genrel}).
+Comparing~(\ref{eq:cont-eq-sol-phys-gauge-A}) and~(\ref{eq:rad-large-scale-c1c2}) it must be concluded that the gauge mode has displaced the physical solution from its proper place, since~$\vartheta_\een$ occurs in the source term of~(\ref{eq:delta-standard-genrel}).

-The fact that $\vartheta_{\een\text{phys}}$ is absent in the right-hand side of (\ref{eq:delta-standard}) is detrimental to cosmological perturbation theory.
-Since $\nabla^2\delta_{\text{phys}}$ could have been large for small-scale perturbations, the evolution of $\delta_{\text{phys}}$ may have a large influence on $\vartheta_{\een\text{phys}}$ and this may have, in turn, a major impact on the evolution of $\delta_{\text{phys}}$.
-This is why (\ref{eq:delta-rad}) yields oscillating density perturbations with an \emph{increasing} amplitude --- which was, in fact, the real physical behavior --- instead of a \emph{constant} amplitude as follows from (\ref{eq:delta-standard}).
-Since the standard equation (\ref{eq:delta-standard}) is incomplete, it is inadequate to study small-scale density perturbations in the radiation-dominated era.
+The fact that $\vartheta_\een$ is absent in~(\ref{eq:delta-standard}) is detrimental to our view of cosmological density perturbations in the radiation-dominated universe.
+Since $\nabla^2\delta^\true$ could have been large for small-scale perturbations, it may have a large influence on $\vartheta_\een$ and this may have, in turn, a major impact on the evolution of $\delta^\true$.
+That is why~(\ref{eq:delta-rad}) yields oscillating density perturbations~(\ref{nu13}) with an \emph{increasing} amplitude, instead of a \emph{constant} amplitude as follows from~(\ref{eq:delta-standard}).